Malaysia sovereign fund asks news website to stop reports on airline sale

-KUALA LUMPUR, Feb 7 (Reuters) - Malaysian business news website Focus Malaysia said on Friday that the country’s sovereign wealth fund has asked it to stop reporting confidential information about the sale of Malaysia Airlines and has threatened it with legal action.
+KUALA LUMPUR (Reuters) - Malaysian business news website Focus Malaysia said on Friday that the country’s sovereign wealth fund has asked it to stop reporting confidential information about the sale of Malaysia Airlines and has threatened it with legal action.

-The fund, Khazanah Nasional Berhad, said only that it had asked Focus Malaysia to stop releasing confidential information about the sale, saying that the reports were damaging the process.
-It did not mention any legal action.
+The fund, Khazanah Nasional Berhad, said in a statement that it had asked Focus Malaysia to stop releasing confidential information about the sale, saying the reports were damaging the process.
+A spokesman later confirmed that a legal notice had also been sent to the website.

 Focus Malaysia last month published a series of reports about the sale of Malaysia Airlines, owned by the sovereign fund.